Home is where the heart is

 Dahl also holidayed in Laugharne, Carmarthenshire, where he visited Dylan Thomas’s writing shed on the estuary.
 The tiny shed inspired him to build his own writing hut at his home in the Buckinghamshire village of Great Missenden.
 Dahl was a great admirer of Dylan Thomas’s work.
 In a 1970 interview, Dahl revealed that hearing Thomas read his own poetry was ‘the most beautiful thing you’ve ever heard’.

 The most beautiful thing you’ve ever heard."

+Dahl even included the poem In Country Sleep in his much-loved story, Matilda.
 As the little girl accompanies her teacher, Miss Honey, home for tea, they pause at the garden gate, and Miss Honey tells her that ‘… a poet called Dylan Thomas once wrote some lines that I think of every time I walk up this path,’ before reciting the opening stanza, ‘Never and never, my girl riding far and near / In the land of the hearthstone tales, and spelled asleep.’
 Matilda whispers, ‘It’s like music.’
 Miss Honey responds, ‘It is music.’